kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 Ptr{Int64} @0x000000010d156070
 ```

-The function `replace_with_zeros!` modifies the same book that was passed to it, like someone taking a book from the shelf, erasing its content, and putting it back in the same location.
+The function `replace_with_zeros!` is like someone taking a book from the shelf, erasing its content, and putting it back in the same location.
 Since the location address is not changed, anyone else holding the same address will see the updated content.

 By convention, the `!` at the end of the function name is a convention in Julia to indicate that the function modifies its argument in place.